Paintings Department: must-see pictures

 The Mona Lisa is unsurprisingly one of the most popular paintings.
 But take a detour and visit 5 other noteworthy masterpieces!

 The Raft of the Medusa

-Painted between 1818 and 1819, the Raft of the Medusa is a huge painting measuring 193.3 inches tall and 282.3 inches wide.
+Painted between 1818 and 1819, the Raft of the Medusa is a must when you visit the Louvre.
+This is a huge painting measuring 193.3 inches tall and 282.3 inches wide.
 The work of the Romantic painter Théodore Géricault, it is known for its pictorial composition, which gives an emotional account of the real event of the raft of the Medusa.